-- A reduction in investment returns from future taxation would reduce the amount that could be allocated as income, but if taxation is applied retrospectively then this might have more serious implications.
-The Trustees may wish to verify that tax has and continues to be assessed appropriately. - The Plan liabilities are in sterling.
-We understand that there is not a currency risk from the investment. - Climate change might affect the Trust.
+- The Plan liabilities are in sterling.
+We understand that there is not a material currency risk from the investments. - Climate change might affect the Trust.
 As there may be investment risk for the Trust in the transition to a lower carbon economy, the implications of climate change should be considered and potentially a policy put in place. - Increased inflation not met with an increase in investment returns and income given, may increase the cost of funerals relative to the payments from the Trust.
 As noted above, this would not be a direct problem for the Trust itself.
 However, higher levels of inflation will increase the future expenses that will need to be paid. - The SAR relies on the accuracy of the administration data.
 If there are additional liabilities that we were not aware of then the solvency funding would reduce.
 We perform checks, and there is an annual audit for the Trust, which should reduce this risk.